DenisKincses/deniskincses.github.io/README.md

-All of the Scratch Extensions that ChatGPT created (that also don't work)
+All of the Scratch Extensions that me, and partially ChatGPT have created.

-You can try to fix them, I don't really know JS.